dacuevash/dacuevash.github.io/_posts/science/thermodynamics-basics/2022-06-22-thermodynamics-basis-en.markdown

 date: 2022-06-27 23:59:00 -0500
 dateUpdated:
 # Recently created posts most have the "recent" tag followed by their category in the "tags" variable.
 Remove "recent" after a while
-tags: recent science
+tags: blog science
 # Posts written in Spanish or Japanese must include the "es" or "jp" category respectively AS THE FIRST one listed.
 Then write its normal category
-categories: science
+categories: en science
 ---

 The word "Thermodynamics" itself literally means "The dynamics of heat", but that's kind of a half-assed definition so let's try the following one that my first semester physics professor told me: "It's the science that deals with fenomena related to the tranformation and exchange of energy and related properties of substances", now that sounds better but if you want a truly solid definition here's what Wikipedia says: "Thermodynamics is a branch of physics that deals with heat, work, and temperature, and their relation to energy, entropy, and the physical properties of matter and radiation.", that sounds more professional.